Skip to content

 In some scenarios, you may want to add and use opacity as the feedback.
 For example, decrease the opacity to 0.5 when the button is being pressed.

-You can extend the styles to accept a pressed argument.
+You can extend the styles to accept a pressed state.
 It is a boolean that tells whether the component is currently pressed or not.
 Using it, you can alter the value of the opacity property in styles.

 In the wrapper component, add a new prop called activeOpacity.
 This prop accepts a number between 0 and 0.99.
 It is used conditionally on the opacity property and will only be true when the component is pressed.